Leeds: Sport

 The city has teams representing all the major national sports.
-Leeds United F.C. is the city's main football club, additional clubs include Guiseley AFC, Farsley Celtic, and Garforth Town.
+Leeds United F.C. is the city's main football club, and additional clubs include Guiseley AFC, Farsley Celtic, and Garforth Town.

 Leeds United was formed in 1919 and plays at the 37,890-capacity Elland Road Stadium in Beeston.
 The team rejoined the Premier League, following a sixteen-year stint in lower divisions, after they won promotion by winning the EFL Championship in 2019–20, but in the Premier League Season of 2022–23 they got relegated to the Championship again.
 After winning the 2024–25 Championship League, they have once again been promoted to the Premier League.

 Guiseley was formed in 1909 and plays at the 4,000 capacity Nethermoor Park Stadium in Guiseley; the team plays in the Northern Premier League.
 Farsley Celtic was formed in 1908 and plays in the National League North and their stadium is Throstle Nest.

 Garforth Town was formed in 1964 and plays in the Northern Counties East League Premier Division; their stadium is Wheatley Park.